ArchieAtkinson/thermofeel-rs/README.md

 A library to calculate human thermal comfort indexes.

-This crate is a clone of the Python library [thermofeel](https://github.com/ecmwf/thermofeel).
-All credit for sourcing and implementing the algorithums used lies with the current maintainers:
+This crate is a (almost) clone of the Python library [thermofeel](https://github.com/ecmwf/thermofeel).All credit for sourcing and implementing the algorithums used lies with the current maintainers:
 - Claudia Di Napoli
 - Tiago Quintino

-and all else who contraubited towards the project.
+- and anyone else who contributed towards the project

+This crate implements commit [`62f754b`](https://github.com/ecmwf/thermofeel/commit/62f754b7fe89fefc0789b68f9b96e58952386377).

 Currently calculates the thermal indexes:
   - Universal Thermal Climate Index